Core Service Functionality

 The Data Science and Machine Learning Platform (DSMLP) provides a standard set of features for instructional use, including web and command-line access to jupyter notebook servers, GPU access, student home directories and storage, and large dataset access.
 Learn more about DSMLP.

-For more information about the default and custom containers available, see "An overview of Standard Datahub/DSMLP Containers maintained by Educational Technology Services."
+For more information about the default course containers available for this platform, see "An overview of Standard Datahub/DSMLP Containers maintained by Educational Technology Services."

 Service Level Objectives and Roles/Responsibilities